s-kinch/module-one-final-project-guidelines-web-022018/README.md

 # Greatest Movies Of All Time Interactive Database - Module One Final Project

-This is a CLI application that is able to perform queries on a database of movies using ActiveRecord classes.
+This is a CLI application that is able to perform queries on a database of movies using ActiveRecord classes

 # Installation Instructions